bangerth/biharmonic/readme.md

 that describes the domain on which to solve the PDE (i.e., the shape of the membrane).

-The second and third blocks describe the mechanical properties of the membrane and acoustic range of the problems to be solved.
+The second and block describes the mechanical properties of the membrane.
 All parameters are given in SI units. `Loss angle` is dimensionless and interpreted in degrees.
 The minimal and maximal frequencies are intrepreted in Hz.

+The third block describes the frequencies that should be computed.
+There are three possibilities for this parameter:

+  - Specify `linear_spacing(f1,f2,nsteps)`: This computes `nsteps`
+    frequencies between `f1` and `f2` (given in Hz) with equal spacing between frequencies.
+  - Specify `exp_spacing(f1,f2,nsteps)`: This computes `nsteps`
+    frequencies between `f1` and `f2` (given in Hz) with equal spacing between the logarithms of frequencies.
+In other words, the gaps between successive frequencies grow exponentially: On a log plot, the frequencies so computes are equall spaced.
+  - Specify `list(f1,f2,f3,...)`: Here, the program computes all of the frequencies explicitly listed between parentheses.
+The list may have any length, as long as it contains at least one element.

 The fourth block of parameters shown above describes properties of the discretization, i.e., of _how_ the problem (formulated as a PDE)